fideloper/TrustedProxy/readme.md

 ### Setup the Configuration

-This package expects the `proxy.proxies` configuration item to be set.
-You can do this by creating a proxy configuration file:
+This package expects the `proxies` configuration item to be set.
+You can do this by creating a proxy configuration file via `artisan`:

-Create `app/config/proxy.php`:
+    $ php artisan config:publish fideloper/proxy

+Once that's finished, there will be a new configuration file to edit at `app/config/packages/fideloper/proxy/config.php`:

 ```php
 <?php